nikija/public/Api/Connector/README.md

 - `Cancelled` - A command whose execution has been cancelled before (or during) processing.
 - `Error` - A command whose execution was or processing was terminated by an error.

 This operation returns all commands the are still active from the client application point of view.
-That means commands that are in either of `Pending`, `Received` or `Processing` states.
+That means commands that are in either `Pending` or `Received` state.

 #### Request `[PlatformAddress]/api/connector/v1/commands/getAllActive`